 The requirement for entrance into the Graphic Design Program is an in-person portfolio review, a portfolio on CD, or mailed slides or samples.
 Please limit portfolio submissions to twenty pieces.
 Portfolio reviews are by appointment only.
 For portfolio review appointments, please contact the Admissions Office.

 Students who are not accepted into the major will be permitted a probationary year.
-These students will be required to achieve a B- or better in DSGN 100 – Introduction to Graphic Design Communication and DSGN 110 – Typography.
+These students will be required to achieve a B- or better in DSGN 100 – Introduction to Graphic Design Communication and DSGN 110 – Introduction to Typography.
 At the end of their freshman year, probationary students may resubmit a portfolio for acceptance into the major.